ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

   |> IterPrint.f
 ```

-The dependency `List` is _injected_ when compiling module `Funkt`.
+The dependency `List` is _injected_ when compiling the module `Funkt`.
 Observe that the code using `IterPrint` is unchanged.
 Check the behaviour of the program using `dune exec funkt < dune`.

 ### Dependency Substitution